2007 Nissan Pathfinder

 Walk AroundNissan wants no one to mistake the Pathfinder for anything but a tough-as-trail-gravel truck.
 The Pathfinder is intended to be a no-compromise, fully off-road-capable SUV, and its dimensions and styling make this imminently clear.

-Pathfinder's design shares styling cues with the Armada and Titan, as well as the latest Frontier pickup.
+Pathfinder's styling shares visual cues with the Armada and Titan, as well as the Frontier pickup.
 Up front, angular chrome grille bars vertically bracket the familiar Nissan logo.
 Crisply outlined headlight lenses fold around the edges of the fenders.
 A strong, chin-like bumper houses a wide, low air intake, with small, round sockets for the optional fog lights just inboard of the fender blister creases.

 The rear bumper copies the Armada's, with a low lift-over between upturns at each end tying into the large taillights.
 The backlight's (rear windscreen's) bottom edge tracks the bumper's geometry as part of an elongated pentagonal outline, picking up on the geometric theme of the Xterra.